 Under "Actions", add a notification selecting "Whenever this alarm: State is OK" and "Send notification to:" as the topic you created earlier.
 Finally click on "Save Changes".

-That's it your Amazon CloudWatch Integration is now good to go!!!
+Your Amazon CloudWatch Integration is now good to go!
 Whenever an Alarm moves to OK state inside CloudWatch the corresponding incident will automatically be resolved in Squadcast.